andrey-zherikov/argparse/README.md

     .Validation((char v) { return v >= '0' && v <= '9'; })
   ```

+* `HideFromHelp` is renamed to `Hidden` and now also hides an argument from shell completion.

 * Dropped support for DMD-2.099.

 ### Enhancements and bug fixes